Welcome to the Parents Guide!

 Booking is easy!
 You can book online through our website or over the phone by calling us on 0330 111 7077 (local rate).
 Our friendly customer services team will be more than happy to help you through your booking.

 We accept credit/debit cards and childcare vouchers - not American Express though.
-If you book during an offers, we require full payment at the time of booking.
+If you book during an offer, we require full payment at the time of booking.
 If paying with childcare vouchers, the payment needs to clear in our bank account before the end of the offers.
 (See below for more on childcare vouchers).
-Outside of offers, the full amount (card or childcare voucher payment) for all bookings must be made 28 days before the first date of your Ultimate Activity Camp booking.
+Outside of offers, the full amount (card or childcare voucher payment) for all bookings must be made 28 days before the first date of your Ultimate Activity Camps booking.
 You can still book within 28 days but full payment must be made at the time of booking.
 See our terms and conditions online for full details.

 Yes, you can use childcare vouchers to pay for some or all of your Ultimate Activity Camp booking.
 If you are booking online, just enter the amount that you would like to pay for using childcare vouchers and who your provider is.
 See our Childcare page for information about the providers we currently work with, but call us if your provider is not there as we should be able to add it.
 You’ll need to contact your childcare voucher provider to get the payment sent to us - please ask them to put your booking ID as a reference.
 Please call us 0330 111 7077 (local rate) if you need help.